Condensation - is it normal?

-The simple answer may be you are opening and closing your refrigerator too often on a hot day.
-The influx of cold air is lingering outside of it and creating condensation.
+Why does condensation happen on the outside of the fridge as well?
+The simple answer may be you are opening and closing your refrigerator too often on a hot day. (because ... icecream, right?)
+The influx of cold air can linger outside of the fridge and create external condensation.

 Another possible cause is that your refrigerator is set too cold.
-The cold may be permeating through the door and when the hot air on the outside hits it, you get that sweat.
+The cold may be permeating through the door and, when the hot air on the outside hits it, you get those droplets of moisture condensing on the outside of the fridge.
+Check the product manual for more information on setting your temperatures.

 1. Leave the partition out.